mhulse/django-purr/README.md

 $ pip install git+https://github.com/mhulse/django-purr.git
 ```

-This can be combined with the -e flag, and Pip will perform the checkout in ./src/.
+This can be combined with the `-e` flag, and Pip will perform the checkout in `./src/`.
 You need to supply a name for the checkout folder by appending a hash to the repository URL:

 ```bash
 $ sudo pip install -e git+https://github.com/mhulse/django-purr.git#egg=django-purr